robotnikz/WinBorgManager/README.md

     ```
 4.  **Restart your computer** when prompted.
 5. After restarting, a terminal window will open automatically to finish installing **Ubuntu**.
-6. When asked, create a **username** and **password** for your Linux system (remember this password, you will need it for `sudo` commands).
+6. When asked, create a **username** and **password** for your Linux system (remember this password).

-### Phase 2: Install Borg & Dependencies
+### Phase 2: Install Borg Dependencies

 Now we need to install the backup software inside the Linux system.

 1. Open the **Ubuntu** app (or Terminal) from your Start Menu.
-2. Update your package lists by running:
+2. Update your package lists and install Borg + FUSE:
     ```bash
-    sudo apt update
+    sudo apt update && sudo apt install borgbackup fuse3 libfuse2 python3-llfuse python3-pyfuse3 -y
     ```
-3. Install BorgBackup and the FUSE file system (required for mounting):
-    ```bash
-    sudo apt install borgbackup fuse3 libfuse2 python3-llfuse python3-pyfuse3 -y
-    ```

-### Phase 3: Configure Permissions (Crucial!)

-By default, WSL prevents Windows from accessing drives mounted inside Linux.
-We need to allow this so WinBorg can open your backups in Explorer.

-1. In your **Ubuntu** terminal, run this command to edit the FUSE configuration:
-    ```bash
-    echo "user_allow_other" | sudo tee -a /etc/fuse.conf
-    ```
-2. Fix the permissions for the FUSE device:
-    ```bash
-    sudo chmod 666 /dev/fuse
-    ```
-    *Note: You only need to do this once.*
+    *Note: WinBorg will handle the permission configuration (user_allow_other) automatically for you.*

-### Phase 4: Install WinBorg Manager
+### Phase 3: Install WinBorg Manager

 1. Download the latest installer (`.exe`) from the [Releases Page](#).
 2. Run the installer.